codykala/ABCNN/README.md

 # Setup

-Firstr, create a virtual environment and install the required dependencies from `requirements.txt`.
+First, create a virtual environment and install the required dependencies from `requirements.txt`.
 Make sure the virtual environment uses `python3`.
 If you are using virtualenvwrapper, you can use the following commands: